 The Eighth Grade Outdoor Education experience in May is the culmination of the Country Day Outdoor Education program.
 All the lessons learned over years of outdoor trips come together on this ambitious expedition, and the Eighth Graders return with a vivid understanding of the core values of our Outdoor Education program: character, respect, responsibility, community, and perseverance.

-Teachers accompany the trip along with experienced river guides.
+Teachers accompany the trip along with experienced river guides from Canyonlands Field Institute.
 We review plans, expectations, and trip details with the class in spring.
-Below is a sample packing list for a river trip.
-More details on the spring 2018 trip will be provided as plans firm up.

 - lightweight capilene long-sleeve shirt and pants (cool in sun, warm in rain), absolutely required